 - The "adopters" have pragmatic governments and industries generally open to the technology.
 This category includes growers of GE corn (Spain and Portugal), as well as MS that would possibly produce GE crops if other traits were more suitable for their conditions or if they were approved for cultivation in the EU and/or have a significant dependency on imported feedstuffs (the Czech Republic, Flanders in Northern Belgium, and England in the United Kingdom).
 Portugal, since April 2022, has changed its GE events import approval sense of vote from abstention to in favor.
 The global crisis triggered by Russia's invasion of Ukraine may lead to a more pragmatic approach towards biotech.
 The United Kingdom's departure from the EU (Brexit) has further reduced the size of this pro-innovation group of countries.
 Farmers in Romania still support the use of GE crops, but elsewhere in society, views differ. - In the "conflicted" MS, most scientists, farmers, and the feed industry are willing to adopt the technology, but consumers and governments, influenced by anti-biotech groups, reject it.
 For instance, France, Germany, and Poland cultivated Bt corn in the past, but have since implemented national bans.
 Southern Belgium (Wallonia), Bulgaria, and Ireland are under the influence of the other countries of this group, especially France and Poland.
 Sweden is conflicted and has a voluntary GE feed ban since 2011.
 As for Northern Ireland, Scotland, and Wales, they have been in the conflicted group since 2016 following their decision to opt out of GE crop cultivation.
-Within this group, Germany has become increasingly vocal against agricultural biotechnology.
-In Denmark, Finland, and the Netherlands farm unions' views on genetic engineering have become conflicted. - In the "opposed" MS, most stakeholders and policy makers reject the technology.
+In Denmark, Finland, and the Netherlands farm unions' views on genetic engineering have become conflicted.
+The public acceptance of genetic engineering in Germany is currently challenging to gauge accurately.
+Recent polling results indicate that "only" 58 percent of society opposes the deregulation of GE crops, showing a decrease from older polling results where opposition ranged between 65-80 percent.
+Moreover, approximately 17 percent of respondents express uncertainty regarding their stance on deregulation.
+In the face of pressing issues like climate change, public opinion seems to be evolving, presenting a more nuanced landscape.
+However, a considerable amount of uncertainty remains prevalent in society. - In the "opposed" MS, most stakeholders and policy makers reject the technology.
 Most of these countries are in Central and South Europe (Austria, Croatia, Cyprus, Greece, Hungary, Italy, Malta, and Slovenia).
 Latvia and Luxembourg oppose GE technology.
 In these countries, the government generally supports organic agriculture and geographical indications.
 A minority of farmers in these countries are supportive of growing biotech crops.
 Slovakia has been in the "opposed" group since 2017 due to political changes.
 Lithuania and Estonia's governments, farming sectors, and consumer bases are currently opposed to genetic engineering.